mkutz/screenplay-workshop-parabank/README.md

 - [PhoneNumber],
 - [Ssn]

-// Scroll through facts package
+// Scroll through package

 I also added a new static method to [Credentials], which generates a random username, so we don't fail the test due to an already taken username.

 // Show `uniqueCredentials` method

 So facts do not only provide use with a way to store static default test data, but can also be used to hold logic to generate dynamic test data!

 Now let's have a look at [OpenNewAccountTest].